What are Oireachtas committees and why are they set up?

-The Library and Research Service (L&RS) provides impartial and confidential information and research services to support the work of both Houses, the committees and individual members in respect of parliamentary duties.
+The Library & Research Service (L&RS) provides impartial and confidential information and research services to support the work of both Houses, the committees and individual members in respect of parliamentary duties.
 The committee clerk liaises with the L&RS on behalf of the committee.

 The committee press officers work to increase media coverage of the committees by promoting and providing information such as press releases and reports to national and local media.
 They respond to media queries, monitor media coverage of committee activity and assist in organising events, launches and press briefings on behalf of committees.

 Parliamentary Budget Office

 The Parliamentary Budget Office (PBO) provides independent, impartial and non-partisan advice on economic and fiscal matters to the Houses of the Oireachtas and their committees in particular to the Committee on Budgetary Oversight.